 Biochar Trial in the VegHeadz Garden

-Our goal at the VegHeadz garden is to run our own trial by planting some of the same plants in soil that does not include biochar, in soil amended with biochar charged with compost, and in soil amended with biochar liquid charged with organic fertilizer.
+Research and recommendations are just theory and we have no practical experience with biochar.
+Our goal at the VegHeadz garden is to try at least some of these options to compare in trying to determine what works best with our soil and our unique north Florida growing conditions.
+We intend to do a trial by planting some of the same plants in soil that does not include biochar, in soil amended with biochar charged with compost, and in soil amended with biochar liquid charged with organic fertilizer.
 Any differences in pests and diseases, and plant health and growth, will be noted.
 Several gardeners have also taken small amounts home to try in their own gardens.

 We have several concerns or questions.